 If you’re planning on a walk through the countryside with family, then your gilet will look fabulous alongside that British classic: the ladies’ wellington boot, whether you opt for a bold, unique print, or an understated pair of plain blue wellies.

 For more formal women’s body warmer styling, try pairing with a classic knitted jumper in a complementary tone over a crisp cotton shirt.
 Our collection of women’s padded gilets are a classic and contemporary look, not only making you look the part but also feel the part!
-A leather Chelsea Boot will complement the look perfectly, taking a more fashion-forward adaptation of traditional country style, and mid-calf wellies offer both style and protection on those muddy woodland walks.
+A leather Chelsea Boot will complement the look perfectly, taking a more fashion-forward adaptation of traditional country style, or for both style and protection on those muddy woodland walks, couple with a pair of mid-calf wellies or short wellies.

 Children’s gilets are perfect to be worn with jeans and a simple t-shirt or a jumper if you’re planning on a brisk walk, they’re both stylish and hardwearing.